Validium-Chain/validium-cli/README.md

+## ![validium-cli](./banner.png)

 ---

-Deploy a smart contract to Validium using the validium-cli in under 5 minutes
+# Validium CLI

 ---

-# Deploy using Validium CLI

----

-## ![validium-cli](./banner.png)
+## Deploy a smart contract to Validium using the validium-cli in under 5 minutes

 This Page shows you how to deploy and interact with a smart contract on Validium in less than 5 minutes.
 It will help you get familiar with the Validium smart contract development and deployment process using validium-cli.